Academic training

 The PhD Thesis can be written in English or Italian.
 Note that it is expected that the research work for the thesis should lead to publications on refereed journals.
 A Thesis without publications will not be in general considered acceptable.

-Courses evaluation form: after finalizing (attendance + final exam) any of the courses offered by our program, each PhD student must provide a feedback on the course by filling this course evaluation form.
+Courses evaluation form: after finalizing (attendance + final exam) any of the courses offered by our program, each PhD student must provide a feedback on the course by filling a course evaluation form (38th cycle link, 39th cycle link).
 The filling of the form is a mandatory, i.e. no ECTS will be awared to students who have not filled the form.

 Students can refer to the members of the Teaching Committee (Profs.
 Billò, Costa, Masera and Mignone) in case they need assistance in the definition of the courses for each academic year.